Lakshmana: Exile and war

 During the war between Rama and Ravana, Meghanada hurls a powerful weapon at Lakshmana and he is mortally wounded.
 So Hanumana assumes his gigantic form and flies from Lanka to the Himalayas.
 Upon reaching mountain, Hanuman is unable to identify the herb, sanjeevani, that will cure Lakshmana and so he decides to bring the entire mountain back to Lanka.
-Post his recovery, Lakshmana killed Meghanada and Atikaya, who were the sons of Ravana.
+Post his recovery, Lakshmana killed Indrajit (Meghanada) and Atikaya, who were the sons of Ravana.

 Post exile

 After the end of the Lanka war, Rama was crowned King of Kosala, and Bharata became the crown prince.
 Rama had offered to make Lakshmana the crown prince, but he refused, saying Bharata was elder to him and more deserving of the title.
 Rama, hearing this, was very pleased and said "O Lakshmana, in this birth, you served me so well and did your duties as a younger brother, so I will do the same in my next birth as your younger brother".
 Thus, in the next birth, Rama became Krishna and Lakshmana became Balarama, Krishna's elder brother.

 Goddess Nidra had told Lakshmana that he would have to go to sleep as soon as the exile ends, so that Urmila could awake.
 After the exile, Lakshmana went to sleep and Urmila saw the coronation of Rama.

 "My brother, I have waited for this grand moment for years and just when I was about to witness my Lord Ram being crowned king, the goddess of sleep, Nidra, reminds me of our agreement and demands that I submit to her this very moment and go to sleep and let Urmila awaken."